open/close all folders

 - Given how certain parts of the setting of Exalted operate, it's not uncommon to find these types in the South.
 Dark-skinned types with hair colors that range from mahogany to copper to straight-up fire engine red aren't uncommon sights in cities like Chiaroscuro or Gem.

-- Depending on the Author (or rather, the artist) Chandra Nalaar.
+- Depending on the Artist, Chandra Nalaar.
 She's definitely a redhead, but whether she's dark-skinned or just exceptionally freckled depends on who's drawing her at the current time.

 - An option in pretty much any game with a "Create-A-Character" mode.
 Even the rare ones like Fallout 3 that have a setting for race don't restrict hair colors based on it.